DCC-EX/dcc-ex.github.io/docs/begin/what-to-know.rst

 DCC, and in particular our flagship product |EX-CS|, can also be used to control accessories (think turnouts/points, signals, sensors to monitor things, and lineside feature animation to name a few).
 DCC is not just about running trains!

-Of course you don't need to use any of these features if you simply want to run trains.
+Of course you don't need to use any of these features if you simply want to run trains without any of the bells and whistles (though we control the bells and whistles too!).

 Read on to understand which of our products and features will help you achieve your DCC dreams...